arunrayini/cis6930fa24-project1/README.md

 # Command-Line Arguments

---input: Takes a glob pattern to specify the input files (e.g., *.txt).
+--input: Takes a glob pattern to specify the input files.
 This allows flexibility to choose specific files or groups.

 --output: Specifies the directory where redacted files will be saved.
 Each file is saved with a .censored extension, ensuring the original file remains untouched.